 Although it’s not a large museum, it covers much information in its small space.
 For example, exhibits on the Ojibwe Indians, fur traders, and military displays exist.
 You can also search for and discover Leech Lake’s history at the museum’s research center.

 If you don’t have time to visit the museum, stop by the “Circle of Time” statues just outside the entrance.
 These 13 bronze statues depict and highlight important regional people in history.

 The “Circle of Time” is a perfect spot for a quick overview of the city’s history, as it’s free and there’s a small plaque explaining each statue.

 Walker City Park is on the water, with beautiful views of Leech Lake, playscapes, picnic tables, trees, and tennis courts.
 But if you’re visiting Minnesota for the first time, you may be surprised to see loons by the boat docks!

 There is something for everyone at the park, whether you want to relax, read a book, go swimming, have a picnic, or play tennis.
-Many people bring food to enjoy at the picnic tables while the kids explore the beautiful lighthouse after playing on the playscape.
+Many people bring food to the picnic tables while the kids explore the beautiful lighthouse after playing on the playscape.

 If you’re looking for a challenging hiking trail, you may want to try the 22.4-mile loop of the Paul Bunyan Trail and Heartland Trail.
-It’s popular for biking, dog-walking, and bird-watching.
+It’s famous for biking, dog-walking, and bird-watching.
 You’ll see beautiful views of Leech Lake and many other ponds and vegetation along the trail.

 After an afternoon outdoors, grab a frosty pint of Comfort in the Fog, a New England IPA, or Coffeecake, a Blonde Ale, from the nearby Portage Brewing Company.